Remote, regional and international assessments | NEXUS

-Mental illness has become a significant worldwide health issue in recent years according to the World Health Organization1 with health data showing that most people with mental illness remain either untreated or poorly treated2.
+Mental illness has become a significant worldwide health issue in recent years according to the World Health Organization with health data showing that most people with mental illness remain either untreated or poorly treated.

-In a News.com.au article, ‘Growing mental health issues spark surge in insurance costs and claims’3 published in March 2017, it notes that roughly one million Australians suffer depression and two million suffer anxiety and despite two decades of investment in improving mental health services, the mental health of Australians has not improved.4
+In a News.com.au article, ‘Growing mental health issues spark a surge in insurance costs and claims’ published in March 2017, it notes that roughly one million Australians suffer depression and two million suffer anxiety and despite two decades of investment in improving mental health services, the mental health of Australians has not improved.

 Medical and mental health services are often inadequate in remote geographical areas which often have only a few specialist providers- this compounds the challenges.

-On 1 July, 2011, Medicare and DVA rebates and financial incentives were made available for Telehealth psychiatric consultations7, and in the 12 months to March 2017, Medicare processed over 43,000 telehealth psychiatric consultations, establishing Telehealth as a medical tool that is well accepted by both psychiatrists and members of the public.
+On 1 July 2011, Medicare and DVA rebates and financial incentives were made available for Telehealth psychiatric consultations, and in the 12 months to March 2017, Medicare processed over 43,000 Telehealth psychiatric consultations, establishing Telehealth as a medical tool that is well accepted by both psychiatrists and members of the public.